 While the Windows 7 option had the option of pressing F8 before the Windows were loaded, and that opened the ‘Advanced Boot Options’ windows, where one could choose to start Windows 7 in the Safe Mode.

-There are countless portals that advise you to press Shift+F8 before the Windows start loading so that you can enter the recovery mode from where one can access the Safe Mode.
-However, the problem lies that Shift+F8 and F8 don’t work, even though these commands are supplied by Microsoft and are supposed to work with Windows 10.
+Countless portals advise you to press Shift+F8 before the Windows start loading so that you can enter the recovery mode from where one can access the Safe Mode.
+However, the problem lies that Shift+F8 and F8 don’t work, even though these commands are supplied by Microsoft and are supposed to work with Windows 10/11.

-Please not that if you have a modern PC with a UEFI BIOS and a fast SSD Drive, there is no way to interrupt the boot procedure through the use of combination keys.
-Some users have told that on older PCs, especially the ones with a classic BIOS and no SSD Drive, the use of these keys might work.
+Please note that if you have a modern PC with a UEFI BIOS and a fast SSD drive, there is no way to interrupt the boot procedure through the use of combination keys.
+Some users have told that on older PCs, especially the ones with a classic BIOS and no SSD drive, the use of these keys might work.